shinerboy/shinerboy.github.io/_posts/2021-06-08-post-IDETC-project.md

 ### Controller

 As the model is underactuated, the states chosen for control are the swing leg hip, torso, and both knees.
-Use aprtial feedback linearization (PFL) to balance nonlinear terms and simplify the controller.
+Use partial feedback linearization (PFL) to balance nonlinear terms and simplify the controller.

 Using Euler-Lagrange's method I formulated 7 equations of motion for 7 states (x, y, Θ0, Θ1, Θ2, Θ3, Θ4).
 The first equation used in the simulator is the equation of motion for the 5 DOF states.
 This equation is used during the single stance phase where one foot is on the ground and the model behaves like an inverted pendulum.